loadmill/node-playwright-cua/README.md

 The CUA API may return `pending_safety_checks` for sensitive or potentially harmful requests.
 To proceed, you must include them as `acknowledged_safety_checks` in your next request.
 The current code acknowledges them automatically, but a real production system would likely pause or log them for confirmation.

 ## Features
-- Performs actions in the browser (click, double-click, scroll, drag-and-drop, typing, etc.).
+- Performs actions in the browser (click, double-click, scroll, drag-and-drop, typing, and more).
 - Uses OpenAI to plan actions and maintain conversation context on the server side.
 - Sends iterative screenshots for real-time guidance from the model.
 - Acknowledges safety checks automatically for demonstration purposes.